xoxzo/blog.xoxzo.com/content/Business/jetro-mena-istanbul-dec-2019-part-1-en.md

 ## Briefing by JICA

-On the second day in Cairo, we visited the [Japan International Coorporation Agency (JICA)](https://www.jica.go.jp/english/about/index.html) office in Cairo, an agency that promotes and coordinates G2G level development assistance between the government of Japan and foreign governments.
+On the second day in Cairo, we visited the [Japan International Corporation Agency (JICA)](https://www.jica.go.jp/english/about/index.html) office in Cairo, an agency that promotes and coordinates G2G level development assistance between the government of Japan and foreign governments.